 We have noted in numerous article on our website that a single treatment, a single injection of anything will usually not reverse the accumulated years of joint degeneration.
 The same is said for problems of tennis elbow.
 More experienced physicians know that to repair the elbow, more than one treatment will be necessary.
 In the hands of the right physician, one very experienced in developing a customized treatment protocol from chronic elbow pain, PRP can be effective in reducing symptoms and helping the difficult to treat patient avoid surgery by regenerating the elbow’s damaged tissue.

-In the Journal of orthopaedics, (4) a 2018 study concluded: “We consider PRP injection, for intractable lateral epicondylitis of the elbow, not only a safe but also very effective tool in reducing symptoms and have shown it has reduced the need for surgical intervention in this difficult cohort (varying groups and types) of patients.”
+A 2018 study (5) concluded: “We consider PRP injection, for intractable lateral epicondylitis of the elbow, not only a safe but also very effective tool in reducing symptoms and have shown it has reduced the need for surgical intervention in this difficult cohort (varying groups and types) of patients.”

 At the Magaziner Center for Wellness, we treat elbow pain holistically–by learning where the problem originated and working to heal it.
 We look at the entire elbow and the surrounding joints and tissue, as well as any other contributing factors.
-Through treatments such as prolotherapy, platelet rich plasma (PRP) and stem cell therapy, we stimulate the body’s natural healing process, giving it the tools it needs to heal itself, without surgery or side effects.
+Through our treatmentswe stimulate the body’s natural healing process, giving it the tools it needs to heal itself, without surgery or side effects.

 If you would like to explore more information, please contact our office so we can start a conversation with you.